Socio Cultural Environment impact on business

 5) Subjective

-People in different cultures often have different ideas about the same object.
+People in different cultures often have other ideas about the same object.
 It is important to recognize that acceptability varies across cultures.
 What is acceptable in one culture may not necessarily be so in another cultural norms and values as they vary across different societies.
-In this regard, culture is both unique and arbitrary.
+In this regard, culture is both arbitrary and unique.
 As a result, the interpretation of the same phenomenon seen in different cultures can be very different.

 6) Enduring

 Culture endures through generations due to its sharing and passage from one generation to another.
 This continuity ensures that culture remains relatively stable and somewhat permanent.
-Old habits are hard to break, and people tend to maintain their own heritage in spite of a continuously changing world.
+Old habits are hard to break, and people tend to maintain their heritage despite a continuously changing world.
 This explains why China and India, despite severe overpopulation have a great deal of difficulty with birth control.

 7) Cumulative

-Culture is based on hundreds or even thousands of years of accumulated circumstances.
-Each generation adds something of its own to the culture before passing the heritage on to the next generation.
+Culture is based on hundreds or, in some cases, even thousands of years of accumulated circumstances.
+Each generation adds something to the culture before passing the heritage on to the next generation.
 Therefore, culture expands its scope over time by incorporating new ideas and integrating them into its fabric.

 8) Dynamic

-Culture is passed along from generation to generation, but one should not assume that culture is static and immune to change.
+Culture is transmitted from generation to generation; however, one should not assume that culture is static and immune to change.
 Contrary to popular belief culture is not a static entity.
-Rather, it is a dynamic force that is constantly evolving – it is adapting itself to new conditions and new sources of knowledge.
+Rather, it is a dynamic force constantly evolving – it is adapting itself to new conditions and new sources of knowledge.